orisel

 Number of orientations, as in pepper (optional, default 46)

-Point-group symmetry of the spin Hamiltonian, as in pepper.
-If not given, the symmetry is determined automatically (see symm).
+Point-group symmetry of the orientational grid, as in pepper.
+If not given, the grid symmetry is determined automatically from the spin system (see hamsymm).

 The total effective excitation bandwidth is the combination of Par.ExciteWidth and the anisotropic EPR line width Sys.HStrain.
 Strains (gStrain, AStrain and DStrain) are not included in the computation.